Open-source shape optimization for isogeometric shells using FEniCS and OpenMDAO: Design of GOLDFISH

 \subsection{Software dependencies and workflow}

 The design of GOLDFISH leverages the code generation capabilities in FEniCS to automate the computation of symbolic Gateaux derivatives for gradient-based optimization, while OpenMDAO is used to ensure modularity and flexibility across various design conditions and disciplines.
-The Python library is built on a suite of open-source software dependencies, streamlining the entire design-analysis-optimization workflow.
+The Python library is built on a suite of open-source software dependencies to streamline the entire design-analysis-optimization workflow.

 The structural analysis is performed using PENGoLINS \cite{zhao2022open}, a Python library designed for complex shell structures modeled by isogeometric Kirchhoff--Love theory.
 In PNGoLINS, CAD geometries of shell structures are discretized isogeometrically and are directly available for analysis without FE mesh generation.
 Shell CAD geometries consisting of a collection of non-conforming NURBS surfaces are coupled using a penalty formulation \cite{herrema2019penalty}, where a penalty energy, as discussed in \eqref{eq:penalty-energy}, is integrated to preserve displacement continuity and angular compatibility along the intersection between shell patches.
 In the coupling procedure, a geometrically 2D, topologically 1D quadrature mesh is generated in the parametric space between two intersecting shell patches to serve as the integration domain for the penalty energy.
 This quadrature mesh is first positioned at the parametric location of the intersection with respect to the first shell patch to interpolate the displacement and covariant basis vectors.
 It then performs a similar operation with respect to the second shell patch.
 With the interpolated displacements and rotational quantities, the penalty energy and associated derivatives can be computed using FEniCS, enabling us to solve the coupled system of the complex shell structure.
 A schematic visualization of the coupling procedure is shown in Figure \ref{fig:shell-coupling}.
+Analysis results, including displacements and stress resultants for a range of benchmark problems and aerospace engineering applications, are presented in \cite{zhao2022open, zhao2024automated} to verify the accuracy of PENGoLINS.